in 2002, after 40

 occasionally instructor; I play a few instruments), and their soccer

-coach (I coached teams in the town's recreation program for more than
+coach (I coached teams in the town's recreation program for a dozen

-and a computer/software engineer like his dad.
+and is a computer/software engineer like his dad.
 He is married to Robin

 Ventriglia Tutelman, and they have twin sons born early in 2013.
 They